Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/pedagogy/README.md

 <u> <b>Description: </b>

- During the experiment, student knows which value is greatest among three numbersbefore excution of the program.after execution of the program user expect some predefined results therefore it is a case of expository instructional strategy.
+ During the experiment, student knows which value is greatest among three numbers before excution of the program.
+After execution of the program user expects some predefined result.
+Therefore it is a case of expository instructional strategy.

 <br/>
 <div align="right">